Doggies-Galore/Doggies-Galore/README.md

 ## Hi- I'm Mylo!

-I am a Computer Science student with a passion for reverse-engineering and decompilation, human oriented robotics, media, legacy hardware, and wireless systems!
+I am a Computer Science student with a passion for reverse-engineering and decompilation, robotics and HCI, retro tech, and wireless systems!

 ### My favorite projects: